MicrosoftDocs/windows-itpro-docs/windows/keep-secure/respond-file-alerts-windows-defender-advanced-threat-protection.md

 The **Stop & Quarantine File** action includes stopping running processes, quarantining the files, and deleting persistency such as registry keys.

-The action takes effect on machines with the latest Windows 10 Insider Preview build where the file was observed in the last 30 days.
+The action takes effect on machines with the latest Windows 10, version 1703 where the file was observed in the last 30 days.

 ### Stop and quarantine files
 1. Select the file you want to stop and quarantine.
 You can select a file from any of the following views or use the Search box: